GrayFace/wog/README.md

 About Git
 ---

 You may want to hide a local folder from Git.
 E.g. I have a mod with my test scripts.
-To do so, create .gitignore file containing just this:
+To do so, create .gitignore file in it containing just this:

 ```
 /*
 ```

-When you are commiting local changes into the master branch it seems you should always use Rebase instead of Merge.